Bud Taylor: Trilogy vs. Jimmy McLarnin

 In yet another multi-bout series against a future Hall of Famer, Taylor faced Jimmy McLarnin three times.
 He bested McLarnin in two out of three encounters via points victories, with a loss by disqualification sandwiched in between.
 McLarnin would later go on to become the World Welterweight Champion.

 Trilogy vs. Tony Canzoneri and NBA bantamweight title

 On March 26, 1927, he fought Tony Canzoneri for the vacant NBA bantamweight title.
 However, the fight went to a draw, and thus promoter Jim Mullen retained the $4,000 diamond-studded championship belt.
-Taylor would again fight for the title against Canzoneri in a rematch on June 24, 1927, this time winning a unanimous decision at Wrigley Field.
-He would fight Tony Canzoneri one more time at Madison Square Garden, where he lost by decision in a non-title fight.
+Taylor again fought for the title against Canzoneri in a rematch on June 24, 1927, this time winning a unanimous decision at Wrigley Field.
+He fought Canzoneri one more time at Madison Square Garden, where he lost by decision in a non-title fight.

 Taylor held the NBA bantamweight title until May 18, 1928, when the NBA stripped him of it after he had begun fighting in the heavier, featherweight class.